Aunt Jemima: Branding and trademark

+pancake-cooking display next to the "world's largest flour barrel" (twenty-four feet high).
+Nancy Green, a former slave from Montgomery County, Kentucky, portrayed the character and cooked pancakes, sang songs, and promoted the product.

 In 1915, the well-known Aunt Jemima brand was the basis for a trademark law ruling that set a new precedent.
 Previously, United States trademark law had protected against infringement by other sellers of the same product, but under the "Aunt Jemima Doctrine", the seller of pancake mix was also protected against infringement by an unrelated seller of a different but related product—pancake syrup.

 Aunt Jemima became one of the longest continually running logos and trademarks in the history of American advertising.

 Logo

-The earliest advertising was based upon a vaudeville parody, and remained a caricature for many years.
+The earliest advertising was based upon a vaudeville parody, and it remained a caricature for many years.

 Quaker Oats commissioned Haddon Sundblom, a nationally known commercial artist, to paint a portrait of an obese actress named Anna Robinson, and the Aunt Jemima package was redesigned around the new likeness.

 James J. Jaffee, a freelance artist from the Bronx, New York, also designed one of the images of Aunt Jemima used by Quaker Oats to market the product into the mid-20th century.

 Just as the formula for the mix changed several times over the years, so did the Aunt Jemima image.
 In 1968, the face of Aunt Jemima became a composited creation.
-She was slimmed down from her previous appearance, depicting a more "svelte" look, wearing a white collar, and geometric print "headband" still resembling her previous kerchief.
+She was slimmed down from her previous appearance, depicting a more "svelte" look, wearing a white collar and a geometric print "headband" still resembling her previous kerchief.

 In 1989, marking the 100th anniversary of the brand, her image was again updated, with all head-covering removed, revealing wavy, gray-streaked hair, gold-trimmed pearl earrings, and replacing her plain white collar with lace.
 At the time, the revised image was described as a move towards a more "sophisticated" depiction, with Quaker marketing the change as giving her "a more contemporary look" which remained on the products until early 2021.